 From recycling our household rubbish to cycling to work, we're all aware of ways to live a greener life.
 One of the most effective things an individual can do to lower their carbon footprint is to avoid all animal products.
-This goes way beyond the problem of cow flatulence!
+This goes way beyond the problem of cow flatulence and air pollution!

 Why is meat and dairy so bad for the environment?

-The production of meat and other animal products places a heavy burden on the environment - from crops and water required to feed the animals, to the transport and other processes involved from farm to fork.
+The production of meat and other animal derived products places a heavy burden on the environment.
 The vast amount of grain feed required for meat production is a significant contributor to deforestation, habitat loss and species extinction.
 In Brazil alone, the equivalent of 5.6 million acres of land is used to grow soya beans for animals in Europe.
 This land contributes to developing world malnutrition by driving impoverished populations to grow cash crops for animal feed, rather than food for themselves.
 On the other hand, considerably lower quantities of crops and water are required to sustain a vegan diet, making the switch to veganism one of the easiest, most enjoyable and most effective ways to reduce our impact on the environment.
 For more on how veganism is the way forward for the environment, see our environment section.

 Why vegetarian isn't enough

 It's tempting to want to believe that the meat we eat is ethical, that our 'food animals' have lived full, happy lives and that they have experienced no pain or fear at the slaughterhouse.
-Yet the sad truth is that all living creatures (even those labelled 'free range' or 'organic') fear death, just as we do.
-No matter how they are treated when alive, they all experience the same fear when it comes to slaughter.
+Yet the sad truth is that all living creatures fear death, just as we do.
+No matter how they are treated when alive, whether they are raised on a factory farm, or labelled as 'free range' or 'organic', they all experience the same fear when it comes to slaughter.